 Sprain is an injury to ligament is called a sprain.

 Tenosynovitis is pain and inflammation of the sheath that surrounds a tendon.
 It’s a relatively rare cause of hand pain that can affect the wrist or the fingers.

 The cause is not always known.
 It may be brought on by a series of small injuries to the tendon, a previous injury or strain, infection, or rheumatoid arthritis.

 A ganglion is a fluid-filled swelling that develops near a joint or a tendon.
-It usually appears on dorsal side of the wrist but can be seen in tendon sheaths of thumb or fingers as well.
+It usually appears on the dorsal side of the wrist but can be seen in tendon sheaths of thumb or fingers as well.

-Size of the ganglion varies, it is a smooth, soft lump under the skin that contains thick, jelly-like fluid, called synovial fluid and often communicates with joint of the wrist.
+Size of the ganglion varies, it is a smooth, soft lump under the skin that contains thick, jelly-like fluid, called synovial fluid and often communicates with the joint of the wrist.

 Most of the ganglions are painless but they can often become painful.